Nissan Note: Note Medalist

-It is a version of the Nissan Note for the Japanese market, with plated door handles, exclusive Beatnic Gold body colour, suede-like cloth seats and artificial leather, piano-like centre cluster finisher and genuine leather-wrapped steering wheel.
-The highest grade "MEDALIST" is also a model that inherits the concept of Tidus and comes from Laurel's grade of the same name.
+The Medalist is an unmarked version of the Note for the Japanese market, with plated door handles, exclusive Beatnic Gold body colour, suede-like cloth seats and artificial leather, piano-like centre cluster finisher, and genuine leather-wrapped steering wheel.
+The highest grade "MEDALIST" is also a model that inherits the concept of Tidus and comes from the Laurel's grade of the same name.